gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

-![**Mutations lead to shifts in free energy, permitting prediction of double mutant phenotypes.** Consider a wild-type bacterium which on, on average, exhibits a fold-change of $\approx$ 0.3 and a free energy of $-1\, k_BT$ (grey point in (B)).
-We can consider that a single mutation (either orange or purple) changes the mean fold-change and therefore the free energy, translating the measurement about the master curve (black line in (B)).
+![**Mutations lead to shifts in free energy, permitting prediction of double mutant phenotypes.** Consider a wild-type bacterium which, on average, exhibits a fold-change of $\approx$ 0.3 and a free energy of $-1\, k_BT$ (grey point in (B)).
+We can consider that a single mutation (either orange or purple) changes the mean fold-change and therefore the free energy, translating the measurement elsewhere along the master curve (black line in (B)).
 Assuming there are no interactions between the two single mutations, a null hypothesis predicts that for the double mutant (blue bacterium in (A) and point in (B), the net free energy is simply the sum of the individual free energy